Your Child Was Determined Eligible for Arizona Early Intervention Program

 Team-Based Services

-In Arizona, a team-based approach is used in the provision of early intervention services.
+In Arizona, a team-based approach is used to provide early intervention services.
 The team includes a Service Coordinator and providers, including a team lead.
-The Service Coordinator coordinates the initial screening and subsequent evaluation, as well as the Individualized Family Service Plan (IFSP) meetings for the child.
+The Service Coordinator coordinates the initial screening, subsequent evaluation, and the Individualized Family Service Plan (IFSP) meetings for the child.
 The Service Coordinator also helps families identify potential providers, including a team lead and team members.
-The team lead is a provider who has expertise relevant to the child’s needs and outcomes, and will be the family’s primary partner.
-The team lead’s focus is on collaborative coaching of families to implement the jointly developed, functional IFSP outcomes in natural environments with ongoing coaching and support from other providers/team members.
+The team lead is a provider who has expertise relevant to the child’s needs and outcomes and will be the family’s primary partner.
+The team lead focuses on collaborative coaching of families to implement the jointly developed, functional IFSP outcomes in natural environments with ongoing coaching and support from other providers/team members.
 All team members communicate and work together to meet the child’s needs and outcomes by using everyday family routines and activities as learning opportunities.

 parents with toddler